Leptospira interrogans strain RGA

 HUNT One Health

 The HUNT- One Health project is a collaboration between NMBU, the Veterinary Institute and NTNU.
-The project is managed by the Veterinary Institute and is a sub-project of the population health study in Nord-Trøndelag, HUNT4.
+The project is managed by the Veterinary Institute and is a sub-project of the population health study in Nord-Trøndelag, HUNT.